w3c/web-advertising/admetrics.md

 and the browser provider would retain a record of its use.
 The would also be an embedded string representing the browser provider's public key.
-Metrics servers would deliver the cyphertext as it is received in the `browser` parameter of each received ad event to a server managed by the browser provider via a secure REST transaction, which would then return a single boolean value indicating the validity of the enclosed instance-unique string.
+Metrics servers would deliver the cyphertext as it is received in the `browser` parameter of each received ad event to servers managed by the browser provider via a secure REST transaction, who would then return a single boolean value indicating the validity of the enclosed instance-unique string.
 No other information would be passed between the metrics and browser provider servers, ensuring the user cannot be tracked.